What a week last week was!

 If you can change it, do so.

-If you can’t, place what you are worrying about on hold until such time as you can change it.
+If you can’t, place it on hold until such time as you can change it.